UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_09.md

 ---

-Dictionary comprehension can be done in a similar way but this time we wrap the line with curly brackets and specify what our keys and values
+Dictionary comprehensions can be done in a similar way but this time we wrap the line with curly brackets and specify what our keys and values
 are: In this case we assign the number as the key and the square of it as the value.